erikvorhes/drasty/README.md

 From the command line: `npx eleventy` -- which will generate the site into a `_site` directory.

-## About the fonts
+## About the webfonts

-These will only work on drasty.com.
+The webfonts used in this project will only work on drasty.com.
+If you like them, you should check out [Hoefler & Co](https://www.typography.com/webfonts/).

 ## License